aniketp41/blockchain-go/README.md

 ### Block structure

-The `block` structure defined as follows.
+The `block` structure is defined as follows.
 ``` Go
 type Block struct {
        Timestamp  	int64		/* Time of block creation */